 Try It Yourself:

 Put a face to your cause: Telling stories that revolve around specific individuals is one of the most effective ways to connect emotionally with your audience.
 Even as you educate supporters about the issue and your cause, weave in stories and personalities that bring your work – and the need for your services – to life.
 Collecting beneficiaries’ testimonials is an excellent way to achieve this.

 Tip: Ask a board or staff member to share their own history with your organization.
 What first activated him or her to become deeply engaged with your mission?
 What keeps him or her motivated?
 Why do they believe in your cause?
 Your team member’s answers can form a compelling, visceral experience that can touch supporters and challenge them to take action.

 With a twist of creativity, every nonprofit can use storytelling to amplify their marketing efforts and create a meaningful connection with their supporters.
-Different communications channels can deliver stories in a way that prompts readers to take action and unlock next chapters.
+Different communication channels can deliver stories in a way that prompts readers to take action and unlock the next chapters.

 The Communication Strategy Field Guide